Your fingernails can say a lot about your health.

 4. Magnesium

-The recommended dietary allowance is 400-420 mg and 310–320 mg per day for men and women, respectively.
+The RDA is 400–420 mg daily for men and 310–320 mg for women.

 Summary: Adequate magnesium intake is crucial to prevent vertical ridges in your nails.
 This mineral also helps with protein synthesis and the formation of new nails.